WillSullivan/idownvotedbecause/stackoverflow/itsnotworking.md

   - ItDoesntWork
 ---
 ## "It's not working" is not helpful {#introduction}
 In order for a question to be answered, it must specify what exactly is wrong.
-Stating simply that "it doesn't work" does not make for an answerable question.
+Stating simply that "it doesn't work" is not sufficient.

 ## Why this is a problem {#whythisisaproblem}
 A question needs a full description of the problem before a solution can be provided.
 This description should include: